11ty/11ty-website/src/docs/filters.md

 ## Universal Filters

 Universal filters can be added in a single place and are available to multiple template engines, simultaneously.
-This is currently supported in JavaScript, Nunjucks, Liquid, and Handlebars.
+This is currently supported in JavaScript, Nunjucks, Liquid, Handlebars, and WebC.

 {% codetitle ".eleventy.js" %}